 First, select plants that are most likely to grow well in your region.
 The USDA Hardiness Zone map divides the U.S. into several zones based on temperature.
 Each zone is 10 degrees Fahrenheit warmer or colder than the succeeding or preceding area.
 Selecting the plants based on your zone will increase the chances that your garden will thrive.

 Plants: We recommend the Summer Pollinator Garden Pack from NatureHills, a 12-pack of plants that work well in most of the U.S. You’ll get three each of Sweet Black-Eyed Susan, Purple Coneflower, Mountain Mint, and Smooth Blue Aster.
 The pack is suited for the 3-7 growing zones, which include the entire U.S. apart from the West Coast, Southeast, and Texas.
-Use the discount code “APRIL10OFF” to save 10% on all orders over $99 during April.

 Natural fertilizers: The Organic Rose & Flower Fertilizer Mix by Down to Earth is a natural, organic, and recyclable fertilizer mix that you can use to enhance the growth of your summer pollinator garden.
 We discourage the use of artificial plant foods, fertilizers, and pesticides.